same as: /cot|cut/ or /c(o|u)t/

 Custom character sets

 Characters enclosed inside [] metacharacters is a character class (or set).
 It will result in matching any one of those characters once.
-It is similar to using single character alternations inside a grouping, but without the drawbacks of a capture group.
+It is similar to using single character alternations inside a grouping, but terser and without the drawbacks of a capture group.
 In addition, character classes have their own versions of metacharacters and provide special predefined sets for common use cases.
 Quantifiers are applicable to character classes as well.

 # same as: /cot|cut/ or /c(o|u)t/